DavidBK/shampoo/Node/TypeScript.md

 - Don't use enums, prefer union types or const objects.
 - Don't use `Function`, `Object`, `String`, `Number`, and `Boolean` (Capital letters)

+## Runtime checks with TypeScript

+TypeScript is lived in "compile-time", which make its great for checking variables at the type level - against the developer, but in "runtime" there always be only JS - we need to test the user input against schema validation in JS.

+A lot of the cases there is strong connections between the types and the runtime schema and we will not want to duplicate our types into schema and types.

+### Zod

+[Zod](https://github.com/colinhacks/zod) is a TypeScript-first schema declaration and validation library.

+The goal is to eliminate duplicative type declarations.
+With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
+It's easy to compose simpler types into complex data structures.

+#### Zod tutorial (optional)

+You can do [this](https://www.totaltypescript.com/tutorials/zod) tutorial which is a set of zod exercises for you to work through.

+### TypeBox (optional)

+[TypeBox](https://github.com/sinclairzx81/typebox) is a JSON Schema Type Builder with Static Type Resolution for TypeScript.

+With typebox you define your schema within your code and use them directly as types or schemas as you need them (like zod).

+TypeBox is great for working with [Fastify in TS](https://www.fastify.io/docs/latest/Reference/TypeScript) because the validation in Fastify uses JSON Schema.
+Moreover, defining schemas for your Fastify can increase their throughput.
+To use it in your Fastify you will need [fastify type-provider](https://github.com/fastify/fastify-type-provider-typebox).

+For more information you can read in the [Fastify typebox doc](https://www.fastify.io/docs/latest/Reference/TypeScript/#typebox).

 ## TypeScript - Advanced (optional)

 - Enums